idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/parameter_study.md

 The two significant modifications to the main input is the change to a [SamplerTransientMultiApp.md] and the addition of the [Executioner](syntax/Executioner/index.md) block.
 The combination of these two blocks will run the sampled sub-applications in tandem with the time-step defined in the main input.
-You will notice that the main input Executioner block is identical to the sub-app's.
+The main application in this case will "drive" the overall simulation (and does support sub-cycling).
+Here, we use the same time stepping as in the sub-application.

 !listing examples/parameter_study/main_time.i block=MultiApps Executioner